Dinosaur-Park/heyelb/README.md

   1. edit a yaml file, Service.spec.ports.name and Endpoints.subnets.addresses.ports.name must be the sanme, Endpoints.metadata.annotations.calledSource and Endpoints.metadata.annotations.calledSource.healthCheckType are required.

-  2. Endpoints.metadata.annotations.calledSource.healthCheckType heve 3 types, which supports http, tcp and mysql.
+  2. Endpoints.metadata.annotations.calledSource.healthCheckType have 3 types, which only supports http, tcp and mysql.